ENSET-JEE-DS/Lab-3/README.md

 - `patients.html`: Displays the list of patients with search and pagination functionality.
 - `patientForm.html`: Form for adding a new patient.
 - `patientFormUpdate.html`: Form for updating an existing patient.
+- `login.html`: Login page for user authentication.
+- `notAuthorized.html`: Page displayed when a user is not authorized to access a resource.
 - `template-1.html`: Base layout template for the application.

 ## Configuration